nguillaumin/nabaztag-server/net.violet.db-engine/README.md

 ## Description

-Low level database access classes ?
+Low level database access classes.
+This is a kind of Object-Relational Mapping framework similar to what Hibernate achieves, but in a custom fashion.
+I suppose it was kinda cool at the time it was developed but now it would make more sense to use an existing ORM framework.

+Also contains a DB cache which cannot be disabled and is very annoying during development since you need to restart your app. server every time you change something in the database by hand.

 ## Pre-requisites

 For the test to succeed you'll need a local mysql server, with the correct DBs and users.
-The DBs can be empty apparently.
+The DBs can be empty for the tests, apparently.

 Create DBs: